sgul-bioinformatics/r_for_beginners_2022_04_29/README.md

 4. Paste the following address into the "Repository URL" field: https://github.com/nohturfft/r_for_beginners_2022_04_29
 5. Press tab key ("Project directory name" field will be filled automatically)
 6. Choose a desired folder in the "Create project as subdirectory of..." field
+7. Choose **'R version 3.5.3'** in the dropdown box at the bottom of the window.
-7. Click the "Create project" button
+8. Click the "Create project" button
-8. Open the first script ...
+9. Open the first script ...